baojiangmei/docs/plan.md

 |   4:00pm-5:00pm    |    11:00pm-12:00pm   |     this is only a long time we can use,  talk share,help me practis my english      |

-### I dont work at sunday and saturday, maybe I have time to teach you chinese。if　ｙｏｕ　ｌｉｋｅ
+### I dont work at sunday and saturday, maybe I have time to teach you chinese。if you like ,we can use wechat's voice function，ｏｒ　Video function。